-‘American Horror Story’: Cast Spills Details on Season 7 and Season 8
+‘American Horror Story’: Cast Spills Details On Season 7 And Season 8

-American Horror Story fans have the themes of two new seasons to speculate about after being kept entirely in the dark in the months leading up to AHS; Roanoke last year.
+American Horror Story fans have the themes of two new seasons to speculate about after being kept entirely in the dark in the months leading up to AHS: Roanoke last year.

-In order to whet our appetites for what may be coming, the makers and stars of the American Horror Story franchise dropped by PaleyFest in Los Angeles last week to drop some details on Season 7 and Season 8.
+In order to whet our appetites for what may be coming, the makers and stars of the American Horror Story franchise dropped by PaleyFest in Los Angeles last week to give some details on Season 7 and Season 8.

-As Inquisitr previously reported, during a recent appearance on Watch What Happens Live With Andy Cohen, AHS creator Ryan Murphy announced the surprising theme of American Horror Story Season 7 — the 2016 election.
+As the Inquisitr previously reported, during a recent appearance on Watch What Happens Live With Andy Cohen, AHS creator Ryan Murphy announced the surprising theme of American Horror Story Season 7 — the 2016 election.

 “I don’t have a title, but the season that we begin shooting in June is going to be about the election that we just went through.”